Special educational needs and disabilities (SEND) information

 - focus on individual progress as the main indicator of success.

-- children with special educational needs or disability have the maximum opportunity to attain and achieve in line with their full potential.
+- children with SEND have the maximum opportunity to attain and achieve in line with their full potential.

 Parent Resources Neurodiversity